aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-pptx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to PPTX</h2>

+For a Python developer, who is trying to add a XLTM to PPTX conversion feature within application, it is important to understand why to convert XLTM to PPTX.
+XLTM is a Microsoft Excel Open XML Macro-Enabled Template file which is used to store a template for a spreadsheet.
+It is used to store a spreadsheet with macros and other settings.
+On the other hand, PPTX is a Microsoft PowerPoint Open XML Presentation file which is used to store presentations.
+It is used to store slides, text, images, audio, video, and other elements.
+Therefore, it is important to convert XLTM to PPTX in order to use the spreadsheet template in a presentation.

+<h2>How Aspose.Total helps for XLTM to PPTX Conversion</h2>
-For a Python developer, who is trying to add a XLTM to PPTX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and PPTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and PPTX files.
+It helps to automate the conversion process from XLTM to PPTX.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert XLTM file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API is a powerful tool for working with Microsoft Excel documents.
+It provides a wide range of features to work with spreadsheets, including creating, editing, and converting spreadsheets.
+It also supports various formats such as XLS, XLSX, XLTM, and PDF.

+The Aspose.Slides for Python via .NET API is a powerful tool for working with Microsoft PowerPoint documents.
+It provides a wide range of features to work with presentations, including creating, editing, and converting presentations.
+It also supports various formats such as PPT, PPTX, and PDF.

+Therefore, Aspose.Total for Python via .NET API is a great tool for automating the conversion process from XLTM to PPTX.
+It provides a wide range of features to work with spreadsheets and presentations, making it easy to convert XLTM to PPTX.

 {{% /blocks/products/pf/feature-page-summary %}}